meilisearch/deserr/README.md

 Here is a few ideas we have or would like to implement at Meilisearch;
 - In the case of a resource you can `PUT` with some fields, but can't `PATCH` all its fields.
 We can throw a special `immutable field x` error instead of an `unknown field x`.
 - Detecting when you use the field name of an alternative; for example, we use `q` to make a `query` while some Meilisearch alternatives use `query`.
-  We could help our users with a `did you mean` message.
+  We could help our users with a `did you mean?` message that corrects the field to its proper name in Meilisearch.
-- Trying to guess what the user was trying to say by computing the [levenstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between what the user typed and what is accepted to provide a `did you mean` message.
-That's a convenient utility against typos.
+- Trying to guess what the user was trying to say by computing the [levenstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between what the user typed and what is accepted to provide a `did you mean?` message that attempts to correct typos.

 ##### When multiple errors are encountered